 UNT offers about 36,000 students many opportunities on campus and beyond.
 The Dallas-Fort Worth region is growing dynamically, which makes for a continually increasing number of employment and partnership opportunities.

-Students can find assistance with locating career openings, student employment, internships and financial assistance through the UNT Career Center and the Office of Internships and Co-Ops.
+Students can find assistance with locating career openings, student employment, internships and financial assistance through the UNT Career Center.
 About 20,000 students and more than 1,000 alumni use the Career Center each year as they seek career advice and employment, utilizing the center’s connections of more than 3,000 on-campus and 8,000 off-campus jobs, posted annually.

 Students can also seek information about available internship and career options by speaking with their academic advisors or faculty mentors.
 These faculty and staff members can often provide insight into industry-specific opportunities.